Information Flow Control in Machine Learning through Modular Model Architecture: Information Flow Control (IFC) in ML

-We assume a setting where the training data set $D$ is partitioned into $m$ different {\em security domains}, i.e., $D = \{d_1, d_2$ ... $d_m\}$, as shown in Figure~\ref{fig:problem-statement}.
-There are $n$ users ($u_1$ ... $u_n$), each having an \emph{access policy} ($a_1$ ... $a_n$), which defines which subset of security domains out of $D$ are accessible to each user.
-At inference, any user (say user $u_2$), provides their input ($i_2$) and access policy ($a_2$) to the model, which ensures that the corresponding output ($o_2$) depends only on the domains from $D$ that are present in the access policy $a_2$.
-Concretely speaking, we define non-interference in machine learning as follows:
+The goal of IFC in ML is to ensure that a machine learning output only depends on a subset of training data that a user has access to.
+Figure~\ref{fig:problem-statement} illustrates the setup and how IFC changes training and inference for ML.
+We assume a setting where the training data set $D$ is partitioned into $m$ different {\em security domains}, i.e., $D = \{d_1, d_2$ ... $d_m\}$.
+There are $n$ users ($u_1$ ... $u_n$), each with an \emph{access policy} ($a_1$ ... $a_n$), which defines which subset of security domains out of $D$ are accessible to each user.
+At inference time, a user (say user $u_2$) provides an input ($i_2$) and an access policy ($a_2$) to the model.
+Then, the model with IFC capability needs to ensure that the corresponding output ($o_2$) depends only on the domains from $D$ that are present in the access policy $a_2$.